zydou/arti/doc/Android.md

 You'll then need to add some content to the Cargo.toml.

 First add the subcrates of arti you want to use to the `[dependencies]` section.
 You'll have to add `features=["static"]` to crates that support this feature
-(at the moment tor-rtcompat and tor-dirmgr): otherwise they will fail either to compile or to run.
+(at the moment tor-rtcompat, tor-dirmgr and arti-client): otherwise they will fail either to compile or to run.

 You'll also need to add `jni`, to allow Rust and the Java in your app to work together.
 ```toml